Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

-It describes how much more the seller could have obtained if she knew the missing information $y$.
-The buyer's maximum loss of offering price $p$, given the seller's acceptance strategy $\alpha^*$, is
+It describes how much more the buyer could have obtained if he knew the true value $v$.
+The seller's maximum loss of asking price $p$, given the buyer's acceptance strategy $\alpha^*$, is

-It describes how much more the buyer could have obtained if she knew $x$ and $y$, anticipating that the seller would follow her strategy $\alpha^*$.
+It describes how much more the seller could have obtained if she knew both $v$ and the buyer's private information $[y_0,y_1]$, anticipating that the buyer would follow his strategy $\alpha^*$.
 Each trader's {\it best compromise} is a choice that achieves the lowest maximum loss for a given strategy of the other trader.
-A strategy profile $(p^*,\alpha^*)$ is a {\it perfect compromise equilibrium} if each trader chooses a best compromise given the strategy of the other trader.
+A strategy profile $(p^*,\alpha^*)$ is a {\it perfect compromise equilibrium} (PCE) if each trader chooses a best compromise given the strategy of the other trader.

-Consider first how the seller finds an acceptance probability $\alpha$ as a best compromise to a price offer in an abstract setting where the seller believes that the value is in an interval $[v_0, v_1]$.

-\begin{lemma} Let price be $p\in [0,1]$.
-Suppose that the seller believes that $v\in [v_0,v_1]$.
-Then the seller's best compromise acceptance probability is